 Design Anthropologist (or business anthropologist, design ethnographer, design researcher).
 Employed in user experience departments in larger organisations or in specialised design consultancies to study users and customers and provide market data for e.g. Research and Development (R&D) functions.

-User Innovator Employed with marketing departments to innovate strategies for user/customer relations, to engage lead-users, to establish business models for novel product and service concepts, and to test new offerings with users and customers.
+User Innovator.
+Employed with marketing departments to innovate strategies for user/customer relations, to engage lead-users, to establish business models for novel product and service concepts, and to test new offerings with users and customers.

 User-Centred Engineer (or usability engineer).
 Employed in R&D departments in large and small organizations to develop user-friendly products and services.
-In smaller companies you would also take responsibility for user studies and user evaluation.
+In smaller companies they would also take responsibility for user studies and user evaluation.